SBA vs. Conventional Loan Solutions: A Simple Comparison

 Conventional Loan Cons

 If a business doesn’t have good credit or is in a startup phase without a proven track record of business financial performance, terms may not be as favorable, and it is possible interest rates will be higher.
 Conventional lenders want proof that the business will have sufficient cash flow to make the monthly payments.
 Should the company fall on hard times, lenders do not have the guarantee of the SBA and will turn to the borrower for the entire amount of the loan and could take possession of the business assets.
+Because of this additional risk, some conventional lenders require additional covenants to monitor the health of the business throughout the life of the loan.

 Conclusion